xwu/xwu-swift-numerics/floating-point-part-3.md

 // 3.1415926535897931
 ```

-In brief, any spelling that is valid as an integer or float literal is valid as
+Any spelling that is valid as an integer or float literal is valid as a string
-a string for conversion to a binary floating-point type.
-Likewise, any value
+for conversion to a binary floating-point type.
+Likewise, any value obtained
-obtained from the `description` or `debugDescription` property of a binary
+from the `description` or `debugDescription` property of a binary floating-point
-floating-point value is valid for conversion.
+value is valid for conversion.
 Specifically:

 * The string can represent a value in base 10 or base 16 (hexadecimal).
 * "Infinity" or "inf" (regardless of case) represents infinity.
 * "NaN" (regardless of case) represents NaN, "sNaN" (regardless of case)
   represents signaling NaN, and either may be followed by a parenthesized
   decimal or hexadecimal number that represents the NaN payload.

+Any string that would cause a range error when it is used as the argument of the
+C function `strtof` or `strtod` causes `Float.init?(_: String)` or
+`Double.init?(_: String)` (respectively) to return `nil`.
+So:

+__Any invalid character, even if whitespace, causes the entire string to be
+invalid for conversion.__
+The result of an __inexact__ conversion is rounded to the nearest representable
+value.
+The result of an __overflowing__ conversion is `nil`.
+The result of an __underflowing__ conversion is `nil`.
+The result of converting __NaN__ is encoded with the NaN payload (truncated if
+needed) if such a payload is specified.

 > Although Swift itself does not consider a leading zero to be a prefix
 > indicating that an integer value is written in base 8 (octal), a parenthesized